-Matters Arising Change number Plan/Map Booklet reference Change proposed Reason/Justification (Action Point Reference) Authority will require the delivery of social and/or intermediate rented properties in preference to Low Cost Home Ownership properties.
-MAC74 Insert new paragraph before paragraph 4.296 ♦New paragraph - ♣To assist in meeting the defined need for affordable housing, the National Park Authority will, where appropriate, support the development of affordable housing led schemes, which propose the delivery of at least 50% affordable housing, on privately and publicly owned sites. ♣ To address the requirements of national planning policy.
+Matters Plan/Map Change proposed Reason/Justification Arising Booklet (Action Point Change reference Reference) number , prioritise the delivery of rented affordable properties above Low Cost Home Ownership properties, where this is a requirement through a S.106 agreement on market sites.
+As a result, on market sites, where an onsite contribution or provision is necessary, the Authority will require the delivery of social and/or intermediate rented properties in preference to Low Cost Home Ownership properties.
+MAC74 Insert new paragraph before paragraph 4.296 New paragraph - ★To assist in meeting the defined need for affordable housing, the National Park Authority will, where appropriate, support the development of affordable housing led schemes, which propose the delivery of at least 50% affordable housing, on privately and publicly owned sites. ★ To address the requirements of national planning policy.
 MAC75 Insert new Policy - Affordable Housing Exception Sites after paragraph 4.296 Affordable housing sites within or adjoining the Plan's Centres will be permitted where it can be demonstrated that: a) The site is solely for affordable housing and there are clear and adequate mechanisms to ensure that the benefits of affordable housing will be secured for initial and subsequent occupiers; and b) A genuine need for affordable housing has been identified; and c) The site is of a size and scale that is commensurate with the defined need and is in keeping with the form and character of the Centre.
 To accord with the requirements of national planning policy and provide an appropriate policy to assess proposals for affordable housing exception sites.
-HST/AP4 MAC76 Insert new paragraphs after new Policy - Affordable Housing Exception Sites New paragraph - This policy will allow the development of sites for 100% affordable housing to meet local needs in locations not normally acceptable for residential development in accordance with National Planning Policy and TAN 2.
-New paragraph - The policy aims to help sustain rural communities and retain people in their local communities by allowing the development of small scale affordable homes to meet local identified housing need.
-Promoters of such sites include Registered Social Landlords, the County Council and Community To accord with the requirements of national planning policy and provide an appropriate policy to assess proposals for affordable housing exception sites.
-HST/AP4
+HST/AP4 MAC76 Insert new paragraphs after new Policy - Affordable Housing Exception New paragraph - This policy will allow the development of sites for 100% affordable housing to meet local needs in locations not normally acceptable for residential development in accordance with National Planning Policy and TAN 2.
+New paragraph - The policy aims to help sustain rural communities and retain To accord with the requirements of national planning policy and provide an appropriate policy to assess proposals for affordable housing